moorepants/eme185/content/pages/syllabus.rst

 -----------------

-This course differs from almost all other courses that you have taken at the University in that there is no predetermined list of theories, facts, or physical laws that you are expected to learn and master.
+This course differs from almost all other courses that you have taken at the university in that there is no predetermined list of theories, facts, or physical laws that you are expected to learn and master.
 The sole objective of the design project course is to provide you with an opportunity to use your own skills and knowledge to solve an engineering design problem.
 This experience